prasannaP96/ML-based-safe-Overtaking-Python-OpenCV/README.md

 3.Decision Making and sending mail to respective person.

-4.All data will be stored automatically in Excel file using pandas library.
+4.Using Socket we will send message from one person to another.

-5.Using Socket we will send message from one person to another.
+5.Using Tkinter i have created a user Interface for the host vehicle.